 Norfolk Island has a deep relationship with the Pacific Islands, which predates the European history of the island but was cemented with the arrival of the Pitcairn settlers in 1856, who were descendants of the Bounty mutineers and their Tahitian wives.
 This relationship with the Pacific Island communities continues today, with Norfolk Islands continuous representation at the Festival of Pacific Arts since 1980.
-Norfolk Island has a troupe of acclaimed dancers, has artisans skilled in fibre arts, craft, and jewellery, has produced renowned authors and artists, and has a strong community arts collective, which has kept creative momentum going on Norfolk Island for 50 years.
+Norfolk Island has a troupe of acclaimed dancers, has artisans skilled in fibre arts, craft, talented and recognized musicians and jewellery makers.
+It has produced renowned authors and artists, and has a strong community arts collective, which has kept creative momentum going on Norfolk Island for 50 years.